parflow/docker/README.md

 -a----        7/17/2019   9:19 AM           3229 README.md
 ```

-## Running your ParFlow problem with Docker
+## Running your ParFlow problem in a container.

 Running your input with the Docker has one restriction using the
 provided script; all input files must be contained in the current